nick-ohhh/Wingmate/README.md

 ![Wingmates home page](https://raw.githubusercontent.com/nokeefe/Wingmate/master/img/wingmates_home.png)
 ## *Stop planning.
 Start dating.*

-### Wingmates is a portfolio project developed over the course of two weeks by three first year Holberton School students.
+### Wingmates is a portfolio project developed over the course of two weeks by three junior software engineers.
 It was inspired by a discussion of the extensive research required to plan a successful date.
 Wingmates will aggregate data about high quality venues, interesting events, directions, rideshare prices, weather, available deals, and much more into a single page format that makes planning a date simpler than ever.
 Dating should be an exciting adventure, not a chore.
 With Wingmates, partners can get back to the experiences that matter.
 ---
 ## Usage